ansible-collections/ibm_eda_zos/docs/source/rulebooks/1607_SMF_Flood_Alert.rst

   decision environment for the conditions to evaluate correctly.
 * Before you activate the rulebook, ensure that the workflow template **EDA - SMF 1607 Response Workflow** exists and is accessible in AAP.
-* System clocks should be synchronised between Kafka, AAP, and z/OS for reliable event sequencing within the correlation window.
+* System clocks should be synchronized between Kafka, AAP, and z/OS for reliable event sequencing within the correlation window.